Ameni-BenJeddou/Website-e-commerce/README.md

 # A beginner e-commerce website
-simple HTML and CSS website with no javascript
+HTML and CSS e commerce website with